rancher/rancher.github.io/rancher/v1.4/en/installing-rancher/installing-server/index.md

 ### Running Rancher Server Behind an Application Load Balancer (ALB) in AWS

 We no longer recommend Application Load Balancer (ALB) in AWS over using an Elastic Load Balancer (ELB).
-If you choose to use an ALB, you will only need to direct the traffic to the advertised port (`--advertise-http-port`), which is by default `8080`.
+If you choose to use an ALB, you will only need to direct the traffic to the HTTP port on the nodes, which is `8080` by default.

 <a id="elb"></a>